Adrian Tadeusz Grzybowski

 • The unique transcriptional activation domain of nuclear factor-I-X3 is critical to specifically induce marker gene expression in astrocytes

-Sandeep K. Singh, Katarzyna M. Wilczynska, Adrian Grzybowski, Jessie Yester, Bahiya Osrah, Lauren Bryan, Sarah Wright, Irene Griswold-Prenner, and Tomasz Kordula
+Sandeep K. Singh, Katarzyna M. Wilczynska, Adrian Grzybowski, Jessie Yester, Bahiya Osrah, Lauren Bryan, Sarah Wright, Irene Griswold-Prenner, Tomasz Kordula

 RECENT SCHOLAR PUBLICATIONS